apollo-elements/apollo-elements/docs/blog/graphql-web-components-in-every-framework/index.md

 ---
-title: GraphQL Components that Work in Every Framework
 description: Apollo Elements lets you write reusable and interoperable GraphQL components once, then use them in any frontend framework or none.
 Share your work across teams or publish your company's web components for others to use.
 tags:
   - graphql